 How long does ketamine stay in your system?
 Studies have shown that ketamine can be found in hair up to 4 months after a single dose is taken.
 6

 There are many ways to treat ketamine addiction, but experts say rehab may be the most effective.
 A rehab clinic will start patients with an assisted detox providing medications to reduce symptoms as well as supervision to ensure they don’t relapse.

 After the patient gets the toxic substances out of their system, they move on to therapy.
 Therapists work with patients to determine the most effective treatments.
 A variety of options may be integrated, but the aim will be to get to the root of the problem and come up with healthy coping mechanisms to replace addictive tendencies.

 Once the patient completes the rehab program, they are provided with outpatient care.
 During this phase, they are given the support they need to adjust and maintain sobriety.

 The PAC Program is a rehab facility that checks off all the boxes but goes a step further when it comes to helping patients achieve and maintain sobriety.

 When it comes to treating our patients, we take a three-phase approach.

 We start with a residential phase in which clients receive the therapy they need to overcome addiction and move on with their lives.
 Our transitional phase involves thirty hours of therapy a week while clients are gradually reintroduced to the ‘real world’.
 In the final phase, clients must fully transition to sobriety knowing they have the support they need when they need it.

 Ketamine and other drugs lead to addiction which can destroy relationships, cause financial and legal problems and diminish the quality of life.
 Reach out before it’s too late.
-Blueprints for Recovery will set you on a path to increased health and happiness.
+The PAC Program will set you on a path to increased health and happiness.